HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ### Project Accomplishments: Goals Accomplished (14/17)

- * Built a slave database server using vagrant and packerbuild
+ * Built a slave database server using Packer and Vagrant
  * Built Redis cache server
  * Automated of Data Entry
  * Designed & Created tables for users and pictures using MySQL